 Casual contract employees are hard to manage because they don’t follow an established work schedule and have limited employee benefits.
 To make sure they are fairly paid, you might want to introduce a time and attendance tracking system.

-For example, actiPLANS is leave management software with team calendar, custom leaves and absence statuses, automated balance calculations and more.
-It also allows you to add and remove employees in a few clicks, set up their work schedules and account parameters in a few minutes.
+For example, actiPLANS is leave management software with a team calendar, custom leaves, and absence statuses, automated balance calculations, and more.
+It also allows you to add and remove employees in a few clicks and set up their work schedules and account parameters in a few minutes.